paholg/dotfiles/README.md

 # Instructions

-Create a directory with `hosts/HOSTNAME` as its name, including `home.nix` for home-manager and/or `configuration.nix` for NixOs.
-Also add an entry to `flake.nix`.

-TODO: Revisit this, there's probably more to do.
-Then, run `nix shell nixpkgs#just -c just install`.
+1. Set HOSTNAME
+2. Create `home.nix` and/or `configuration.nix` in hosts/HOSTNAME.
+3. Add entry in flake.nix for HOSTNAME.
+4. Enable experimantal features for "nix-command" and "flakes".
+5. Run ./install.sh
+6. Run `just up` to verify and get any updates.